-• "Display the Online Reference" on page 28
+Display Online Help, on page 28

 To configure multistage query stage information

 - 1. Open the DAH configuration file in a text editor. - 2.
 Find the [MultiStageQuery] section. - 3.
 Add the Stages option to specify the total number of stages to use for a multistage query.
 For example: